stfc/ansible-jupyter/README.md

 ### Local Environment Setup

-- Upgrade `pip3` using `pip3 install pip --upgrade`
+- Upgrade `pip3` using `pip3 install pip --upgrade` to ensure you are using the latest version of pip.
 - Create a virtual environment `venv` using `python3 -m venv venv`
 - Activate `venv`
 - Install the python dependencies: `pip3 install -r py-requirements.txt`
 - If you get an error about the version of setuptools, upgrade it manually using `pip3 install setuptools --upgrade`
 - Clone this repository and `cd` into it
-- Install requirements `ansible-galaxy collection install -r requirements.yml`
+- Install Ansible requirements `ansible-galaxy collection install -r requirements.yml`

 ## GPU